FionaZZhang/Imaging-Getting-Started/README.md

 ## Introduction
 The core of the project is to make the HPC democratisable for [Imaging](https://imaging.wehi.edu.au/) researchers at WEHI.
-The project aims to propose a user friendly and easily accessible workflow for bio imaging.
+The project aims to propose a user friendly and easily accessible workflow for analysing 3D Lightsheet Image data using Milton HPC.
 It also include a detailed analysis for the platforms Galaxy and Nextflow.

 For students in this project, follow these steps to get started: